BlueToque/initializr-pagedown-template/About.md

 ##Loading Markdown into HTML5 Boilerplate

-Worrying away at the problem like a dog on a bone I redefine the goal to be "how do I load a Markdown file off the server and display it on the client.
+Worrying away at the problem like a dog on a bone I redefine the goal as "how do I load a Markdown file off the server and display it on the client.
 It turns out there's a way to do this.

 ###jQuery